 In 2013, we initiated the ORCA (Ongoing Studies Evaluating Treatment Resistance in CAncer) program which encompasses six phase 2 clinical studies designed to evaluate whether treatment with apatorsen can lead to improved prognosis and treatment outcomes for cancer patients.
-Five of these trials have been completed and the remaining ongoing trial completed enrollment in December 2016 with results expected in the second half of 2017.
+All six of these trials have been completed.
 We currently do not intend to conduct additional pre-clinical or clinical studies with apatorsen and are seeking a collaboration partnership to fund and further develop this product candidate.

-Six phase 2 apatorsen clinical trials have been initiated or completed under the ORCA program.
+The six phase 2 apatorsen clinical trials that have been completed under the ORCA program are described below.